 For this reason, some people consider selling a house privately.
 Apart from saving on estate agent commission, these owners prefer to be in complete control of the process.
 Private sellers are usually people who have sold previously and have knowledge of the offer and sale process, plus the confidence to be able to show people around their homes.
 The greatest challenges to sell a house privately are being able to market the property cost-effectively, managing the buyer-seller relationship, and knowing the legal requirements and liabilities.

 To sell a house using an online estate agency you need to show buyers around yourself.
-We do all the rest.
-We include free professional photography, a complete marketing campaign (with For Sale sign) and vetting of viewers.
+The online agency does all the rest.
+This includes free professional photography, a complete marketing campaign (with For Sale sign) and vetting of viewers.

 Step 2: Determine the Correct Selling Price for your Property